Brief About What does The Future hold for Software Defined Networking (SDN)

 In the Manufacturing Sector

 Networking is the backbone of any company nowadays.
-In the manufacturing sector, there’s a need for connecting each and every supplier, manufacturer, and distributor with each other so as to continue the smooth operations in coordination.
+In the manufacturing sector, there’s a need to connect each supplier, manufacturer, and distributor with each other to continue smooth operations in coordination.

-For this, the manufacturing plant should be connected with the headquarter and the plant itself should be equipped with sensors, IoT devices, and other devices.
+For this, the manufacturing plant needs to connect with the headquarters, and the plant itself should be equipped with sensors, IoT devices, and other devices.

 Challenges

-SDN is still in its early stage as very few people are trained about it.
-It will gain even more popularity as more and more workforce gets trained about it.
+SDN is still in its early stages, as very few people have training on it.
+It will gain even more popularity as more and more of the workforce will receive its training.

-Being one of the technologies to be designed for networking control, the future of SDN lies in the current situation of it.
+Being one of the technologies to be designed for networking control, the future of SDN lies in its current situation.

 SDN is still an emerging technology, and it has to overcome the challenges so that it doesn’t get hacked by someone.